 And that is one of the reasons why RISC-V backend assigns each LMUL (and SEW) a unique scalable vector type – because it is possible to determine it during compile time.
 In comparison, ARM SVE folds all the dynamic bits into a single parameter, vscale.

-But now a new problem emerges: VLEN is unknown during compile time, because different RISC-V processors might have different VLEN values.
-Without knowing the exact value of VLEN we’re unable to know the number of elements in a single vector register, which is different from SVE’s case because the latter effectively has a “base” vector register of 128 bits.
+we’re unable to know the number of elements in a single vector register, which is different from SVE’s case because the latter effectively has a “base” vector register of 128 bits.

-Let’s try to solve this problem with one of our (incorrect) intuitions mentioned earlier: use LMUL – the “known” value – as the minimum number of elements in a scalable vector type, and fold every unknowns – including VLEN – into vscale.
-So LMUL=4 + SEW=32 becomes <vscale x 4 x i32> or <vscale x 4 x f32>.
+Let’s try to solve this problem with one of our (incorrect) intuitions mentioned earlier: use LMUL – the “known” value – as the minimum number of elements in a scalable vector type, and fold every unknowns – including VLEN

-To illustrate this solution, let’s rearrange our RVV LMUL figure earlier so that the unknown part, VLEN, is put along the horizontal axis, while individual vector registers are arranged vertically with the respective LMUL quantity.
+, is put along the horizontal axis, while individual vector registers are arranged vertically with the respective LMUL quantity.

-In this solution, RVV’s vscale value is equal to the number of (vertical) dotted boxes, VLEN / SEW.
+.
 This means that we might have different vscale at different code regions since SEW might change (recall the snippet shown above) – and that, causes lots of inconveniences.

 The value of vscale is essential to estimating the number of vector elements, which directly relates to many things like vectorization factors (i.e. how many items can we process in a single iteration of a vectorized loop).
 Having a more predictable range of vscale is always preferrable to the optimizers.

-To have a vscale value that doesn’t depend on SEW, there is a simple trick: create a fake, fixed-size “base vector” similar to what SVE has.
+, there is a simple trick: create a fake, fixed-size “base vector” similar to what SVE has.

 The figure above used a fake base vector of 64 bits, which contains 2 elements in it when SEW=32.
 Combining with LMUL=4, we get eight 32-bit elements in a single dotted box.
-Again, vscale value is equal to the number of dotted boxes, but this time, we can easily evaluate it with VLEN / 64 – vscale no longer depends on SEW.
+Again, vscale value is equal to the number of dotted boxes, but this time, we can easily evaluate it with VLEN / 64

-The size of the fake base vector, 64 bits in this example, is RISCV::RISCVBitsPerBlock.
+The size of the fake base vector, 64 bits in this example, is RISCV::RISCVBitsPerBlock

-It sound a little bit like magic where the SEW factor just suddenly disappears from the equation.
-But what it really does was simply using the least common multiple (LCM) of all the supported SEW (8, 16, 32, and 64 bits) to “tile” VLEN.
+factor just suddenly disappears from the equation.
+But what it really does was simply using the least common multiple (LCM) of all the supported SEW (8, 16, 32, and 64 bits) to “tile” VLEN

-Granted, it’s not really common to use RISCV::RISCVBitsPerBlock directly, but I thought it’s fun to know where it came from and why it’s created in the first place.
+directly, but I thought it’s fun to know where it came from and why it’s created in the first place.
 And that’s all for this short post!
 Hope you enjoy.

-1. I redrew this figure from ARM’s official document.
+I redrew this figure from ARM’s official document.
 Because the original figure missed an important component – it’s “LEN x 128”, not just “LEN 128”. ↩︎